vquanghuy/opengl-samples/README.md

-# OpenGL Samples
+# DEPRECATED - OpenGL Samples

-This repository contains my personal OpenGL projects
+**This repository is no longer actively maintained.**

+Development and future updates have moved to the [Learn OpenGL repository](https://github.com/vquanghuy/learn-opengl).

 ## Completed